uclibs/scholar_use_cases/submission/submission_use_cases.md

  <em>Appears to be an OS issue - Windows supports this, OSX doesn't?
 (2015-03-18)</em>

 ##Submission 43 - Private with some exceptions # Early Adopter Round 2

+*Now Includes the organizing_content/7 use case*

 `As a:` repository user

 `I want:` to make my submission private but delegate permission to view my work to certain individuals

 `So that:` I can share my work with a small audience until the item is ready for greater access

-`Done looks like:` The submission interface includes a mechanism for selecting who can view my work by my entering an email address.
+`Done looks like:` The submission/edit interface includes functionality for assigning view access to groups and individuals

 ##Submission 44 - File-upload more visible \# Early Adopter Round 2
 `As a:` Repository user